Code-Institute-Submissions/Frenchisfun/README.md

 Updates

+01/09/20

+Added modal that appears on page load to request player name which is then added to the page.

+Added a timer which begins when the player clicks the lets begin button.

+Modal appears when timer gets to zero.
+Player has the option of restarting the game.

+Added an image to welcome modal and changed background to match image.
+Added temp text to 'welcome' modal.

+Change font site wide.

 - 17/08/20

 - Added countdown functionality.
 Popup now appears if user has completed a task in the set time.